quic-mtuttle/aimet/Docs/beta/featureguide/adaround.rst

 Complementary techniques
 ------------------------

 As a standalone, AdaRound can yield a significant improvement in performance.
 If you'd like to layer other techniques with AdaRound, it is recommended to apply AdaRound:

 - After batch norm folding (BNF) and cross layer equalization (CLE): Applying these techniques first can improve the accuracy gained using AdaRound.
-- Before quantization aware training (QAT): AdaRound is a better weights initialization step that speeds up QAT
+- Before quantization aware training (QAT): AdaRound serves as a well-disciplined weights initialization method for QAT

 Hyper parameters